 There are tons of options when it comes to shopping in the Cape Fear area, and Wrightsville Beach visitors will never be very far from a host of cool boutiques, shopping plazas, big chain stores, and everything in between.
 The main drag of Wrightsville Beach is home to a number of casual surf shops and beach gear stores, while just across the Causeway, Wrightsville Beach explorers will find a variety of recognized shops at the Lumina Shopping Plaza.
-For even more options, check out the extensive Mayfaire Shopping Center, which boasts a number of upscale brand name stores, or The Cotton Exchange in downtown Wilmington, which features a collection of unique shops and eateries that are housed within a former 19th century warehouse.
+For even more options, check out the extensive Mayfaire Shopping Center, which boasts a number of upscale brand name stores, or The Cotton Exchange in Downtown Wilmington, NC, which features a collection of unique shops and eateries that are housed within a former 19th century warehouse.
 No matter what direction you go first, there’s always a cool new boutique or shopping center to discover, making a rainy day a perfect excuse to exercise a wallet.

 Art Galleries and Antiques

-For an afternoon of exploring vintage stores, antique shops, and art galleries, Wrightsville Beach visitors will want to head west to the heart of Downtown Wilmington.
+For an afternoon of exploring vintage stores, antique shops, and art galleries, Wrightsville Beach visitors will want to head west to the heart of Downtown Wilmington, NC.
 The city blocks that border the waterfront are home to more than a dozen antique stores where visitors can acquire a myriad of treasures with a traditionally coastal aesthetic.
 Representing a collection of antique furnishings, porcelain, glassware, artwork and décor, games, military memorabilia, and much more, collectors of all varieties are sure to find a treasure or two in the downtown antiques district.
 The downtown area is also becoming a hot spot for artists from all across the Cape Fear region, and new galleries are popping up all the time in chic neighborhoods like the downtown’s Brooklyn district.
 Check out local galleries and venues like the Brooklyn Arts Center, the Art in Bloom Gallery, and the New Elements Gallery to discover rising talents from all across the southeast.
 Both the local galleries and antique stores are easy to reach with an exploration that starts in the downtown region.

 Fun and Games